 Strategies to Support Learners with SEND Supporting learners who struggle to access lessons because of literacy difficulties?
-Provide visual aids to enable learners to identify artists and their work, as well as to identify equipment and media.
+Provide visual aids to enable learners to identify techniques and processes, as well as to identify equipment and media.
 Provide a word and/or picture bank for the learner to refer to during guided and independent activities.
-Use strategies such as modelling, demonstrating and imitating to support learners in understanding the step-by-step processes Supporting learners who struggle to retain vocabulary Learners will hear and use a range of specific vocabulary including pattern, colour, tone, texture, line, shape, form and space.
+Use strategies such as modelling, demonstrating and imitating to support learners in understanding the step-by-step processes Supporting learners who struggle to retain vocabulary Learners will hear and use a range of specific vocabulary including joining, design criteria and mechanism.
 Discuss and display any key vocabulary together with its meaning.
 Practise saying them together.
 Provide visual word banks that are accessible to the learners.
 Ensure that the vocabulary becomes embedded by referring to it regularly during lessons and whilst modelling.
 Supporting learners who struggle with fine motor skills Consider using frames or adhesives (e.g., masking tape) that hold down learners' work to surfaces in cases where learners may struggle to hold a resource in place.
 Provide learners with larger scale materials to work on and gradually decrease the scale as they acquire greater control.
-Encourage learners to experiment with different media, for example when drawing offer chunkier graphite sticks as well as soft 'B' range pencils.
-Similarly, offer a range of painting application media - some learners may prefer a sponge to a brush or may even use their fingers at times.
+Encourage learners to experiment with different media, for example when drawing offer chunkier graphite sticks as well as soft 'B' range pencils, or adapted scissors.
 Plan each lesson well in advance, to consider points where learners may struggle and allow for adult guidance accordingly.
 Use of scissors can be a source of frustration for some learners and wider-handled or easy grip scissors can be a useful aid.

-Engaging in art and design activity is great for helping build fine motor skills for all children.
-Learners will enjoy and benefit from using malleable media such as clay or air Supporting learners who struggle with attention dough.
-Reflect on the positioning of learners within the classroom to maximise their engagement.
+Engaging in a design and technology activity is great for helping build fine motor skills for all children.

+Learners will enjoy and benefit from using malleable media such as clay or air dough.
+Supporting learners who struggle with attention Reflect on the positioning of learners within the classroom to maximise their engagement.
 Some learners will benefit from working and interacting with selected others.
 A calm environment will help minimise distractions.
 Consider adapting the lesson to break it into chunks that permit time for paired or group talk and allow tasks to be completed across manageable stages.
-Pre-expose learners to the content of the lesson by sharing with them any resources to be used as well as the content of the lesson, perhaps the work of an artist they are learning about or an example of the kind of outcomes they will produce.
-Giving time for learners to look back through their sketchbook to make connections to what they already know, which in turn can help nurture motivation.
+Pre-expose learners to the content of the lesson by sharing with them any resources to be used as well as the content of the lesson, perhaps showing an example of the kind of outcomes they will produce.
+Giving time for learners to look back through their DT folder to make connections to what they already know, which in turn can help nurture motivation.
 Allow movement breaks if and when necessary and give learners classroom jobs such as handing out a resource.
 This will support learners who struggle with self-regulation.
 All learners should routinely clean and tidy away the equipment they have used and time for this needs to be built into lessons, as it is a useful tool for encouraging independence as well as managing transitions.
 Supporting learners who need additional time to develop conceptual understanding Provide opportunities for small group learning either before (pre-teach) or during the lesson.
 This will support learners and allow time to ask questions or explore resources alongside adult intervention.
 Take time to model and demonstrate each element of a process, allowing learners to develop their understanding through a step by-step approach.
-This will benefit all learners as it allows for an active participatory approach. • Showing outcomes from the previous lesson's work can be a useful memory aid.
+This will benefit all learners as it allows for an active participatory approach.
+Showing outcomes from the previous lesson's work can be a useful memory aid.

 Have visual aids in the form of worked examples that the learners can have to hand when completing independent tasks